E3 2018: ‘The Division 2’ Getting 8-Player Raids, Plus Three Free DLC Episodes In Year One

 Meanwhile, players will be able to choose Specializations once they reach level 30 in order to continue their progression.
 The sharpshooter, demolitionist, and survivalist specialization each offer their own progression path with new skill mods, talents, tools, and signature weapons.

-Ubisoft also confirmed a revised version of Dark Zone will be available at launch.
+Ubisoft also confirmed that a revised version of Dark Zone will be available at launch.
 However, there are no details on what the revisions include at this point.

 The Division 2 will also continue a mix of free and paid content post-launch.
-Ubisoft confirmed three-story based DLC will be released during the first year.
+Ubisoft confirmed that three story-based DLC will be released during the first year.
 However, an optional premium pass is also being offered for exclusive add-ons.
 Again, details of what these add-ons include are currently missing.